Install AWS Nitro API Co-signer

 The cosigner service is started up during the execution of the installation script, and is also enabled to start on boot, which in turn starts up the three remaining services.

-If the API user used to pair with the Co-Signer and connect it to your workspace has an Admin or User role, the workspace owner will receive a notification.
+If the API user paired with the Co-signer has an Admin or Signer role, the workspace Owner will receive a notification.
 This notification will prompt them to approve a new MPC key share request for that API user using the Fireblocks mobile app.
+The Owner must approve this request within 120 hours of receiving it.